Hi, I’m Jenn.

 Starting therapy can feel like a big step.

-You might have been trying to figure things out on your own for a while—pushing through, second-guessing yourself, or wondering why things still feel so hard.
+You may have been trying to figure things out on your own for a while—pushing through, second-guessing yourself, or wondering why things still feel so hard.

-You don’t have to have everything figured out before you start.
+You don’t have to have everything figured out before you begin.

 A lot of my clients come in feeling overwhelmed, stuck, exhausted, or confused about why they’re feeling like this or why they’re reacting the way they are.